-Cancer-causing foods: Fact vs fiction
+Cancer-causing foods you should avoid: Fact vs fiction

 What are the kinds of food that you should avoid?
 Let's find out.

 We come across many articles and postings warning us about cancer-causing food.
 And while we are keen to know what kinds of food to avoid – because, of course, we want our families to stay healthy – sometimes, it's just information overload.
 So, once and for all, we thought of providing a definitive list of cancer causing foods to avoid, based on information from the Cancer Treatment Centers of America (CTCA).

 First, let's examine...

 A lot of articles you come across use shock factor to educate you on what cancer causing foods you should avoid.
 While these definitely catch your attention, how much is fact and how much is fiction?